Virginia loves researching and writing on scientific topics that stimulate the imagination.

 How did the biggest threat to life on this planet become a contentious political issue?
 And how did it become such a personal matter for many people?
 Despite the differences we have, the preservation of life on Earth should be something that unites us.

 And yet it’s not.

 People on the progressive end of politics take for granted that we all agree that facts are facts.
 And yet, it doesn’t seem to be the case.
 Climate change is presented by the media as a matter of opinion.
 One “climate change denier” is pitted against one “climate change believer,” giving the impression that these two positions are equally valid.

 Even worse, climate change has been appropriated by political discourses.
 Politics tend to present issues in an easily-digestible manner as either “this” or “that,” either “pro” or “against.”
 In this case, it is the existence of climate change that is presented as a polarizing issue.
 Populist politicians seized the opportunity of questioning climate change as a way of setting themselves apart from progressive political discourses.

 It is easy to deny climate change.
 Populist politicians present an alternative to the doom and gloom scenarios of “climate change believers.”
 Wouldn’t you want to be told that you can sit back, relax, and continue business as usual and the planet will be just fine?
 It’s a negative message versus a positive one.
 No wonder the latter is so strong.

 Climate change denial was planted in the fertile ground of discontent with the status quo and establishment.
 The current system benefits few and drives masses into extreme poverty.
-Currently, 8 richest people are worth as much as half the global population (!)
+Currently, eight of the richest people are worth as much as half the global population!
 Despite being one of the strongest economies in the world, the USA has also staggering inequalities.

 Climate change debates are fruitless because they have become a matter of political belonging.
 The liberals present charts, the climate change deniers question them.
 The liberals say with contempt: “Idiots.”
 The climate change deniers snap back, “Liars paid by the science establishment.”